dmeybohm/logmail/README.txt

 This will create a world-writeable directory "var" in the same directory as you extracted the files along with a world-writeable SQLite database.
-If you don't like this, you can change it manually, but you'll need to make sure that the directory and database itself are writeable by whatever users you want to be able to send mail.

-After this step, it depends which platform you are on what configuration steps you need to take.

 Setting up on Unix/Mac OS